 In respect of relationship breakdown or shared custody of children under the age of 18 years, applicants may be considered for another bedroom in excess of their current assessed needs if they have shared access where a parent has the child up to the age of 18, to stay at least three nights per week.
 This will depend on the demand for properties in that area.
 It will not always be feasible to allow extra bedrooms for staying overnight or shared access.
-It is preferable that proof of access must be given e.g. solicitor's letter, court papers.

 Where there are children under the age of 18, and both parents have an arrangement for access the parent that has the child for overnight stays of less than 4 days will be eligible for a maisonette/ground floor flat, and the parent with access to the child 4 nights will be eligible for a house.

-If the arrangement is 50/50 shared care e.g. 1 week with one parent and one week with the other parent both parents will be eligible for family accommodation, subject to affordability.
-Families will need to provide evidence e.g. Court Order, or an agreement from Mediation detailing custodial arrangements, or a signed disclaimer from both parents detailing overnight access arrangements.
+If the arrangement is 50/50 shared care e.g., 1 week with one parent and one week with the other parent, both parents will be eligible for family accommodation, subject to affordability.
+Families will need to provide evidence e.g., Court Order, or an agreement from Mediation detailing custodial arrangements, or a signed disclaimer from both parents detailing overnight access arrangements.